 Discussion

 In this tutorial, the SVM was presented as a supervised classifier capable of classifying linearly and nonlinearly separable data.
 Furthermore, a simple python implementation was shown through the Scikit-learn library.
-What followed was a detail explanation of the mathematical mechanism behind the SVM, and how it relies on building class hyperplanes by finding support vectors while respecting two conditions: hyperplanes class having the widest distance/margin between them and data points falling on the margin (the support vectors) respecting the restriction of the b variable.
+What followed was a detail explanation of the mathematical mechanism behind the SVM, and how it relies on building class hyperplanes by finding support vectors that respect two conditions: hyperplanes class having the widest distance/margin between them and data points falling on the margin (the support vectors) respecting the restriction of the b variable [didn’t understand the second half of the sentence].

-Three types of SVM were presented: the hard margin and the soft margin classifier, that are used for linearly separable data, and the non-linear SVM that uses the kernel trick.
+Three types of SVM were presented: the hard margin and the soft margin classifier [should be added to the main text], that are used for linearly separable data, and the non-linear SVM that uses the kernel trick.
 In all cases, once trained, a SVM can classify new data points with high accuracy.
 This being said, there are some limitations to this machine learning technique.
-A downside to this approach is that in some cases it requires tunable parameters (the C, Gamma and the kernel type).
-To correctly find the right values for both of these parameters and to avoid overfitting, it seems like for now trial and error are the best options.
-Furthermore, another down side of the SVM is that it does not deal well with data sets that have the number of features greater than the number of samples.
+A downside to this approach is that in some cases it requires fine tuning of different hyperparameters [hyperparameters are always present, it’s just that we used default values] (the C, Gamma and the kernel type).
+To correctly find the right values for both of these parameters and to avoid overfitting, many techniques exist, raning from random or grid-like parameter searches to more principled techniques [plug a future tutorial on hyperparameter seraches iwth sklearn]. .
+Furthermore, another down side of the SVM is that it does not deal well with data sets that have the number of features greater than the number of samples [which is true of all algos].

-That being said, the SVM is still seen in general as the most performant machine learning algorithm for classification tasks out there.
+That being said, the SVM is still seen in general as the most performant machine learning algorithm for classification tasks out there [excluding neural nets, but even then might want to rephrase because it might depend on the task].
 Additionally, SVM is not only exclusive to classification, but it can also perform regression analysis as well (Smola & Scholkopf, 2004).
 An important aspect of this method is that it analyses datasets without worrying about any assumptions (homogeneity, normality, etc.).
-Traditional statistics have always been bound by these assumptions, and while they have proven to be good tools in statistical analysis in the past, interesting alternatives are now emerging in the world of Machine Learning.
+Traditional statistics have always been bound by these assumptions, and while they have proven to be good tools in statistical analysis in the past, interesting alternatives are now [some of these are retty old, so maybe started to being used instead of emerging] emerging in the world of Machine Learning.

 This tutorial aimed to introduce the SVM in a simple and intuitive way while also demonstrating the sophistication behind it.
-The Python implementation was of simple nature to illustrate how feasible it can be to use the SVM in research.
+The Python implementation was of simple nature to illustrate how feasible it can be to use the SVM in research [a bit repetitive].
 Although not mentioned, there are more particular versions of the SVM out there worth exploring.
 Scikit-learn is a great and simple library where it is possible to find many of these versions as well as other machine learning algorithms, such as artificial neural networks, boltzmann machines, etc..
-Furthermore, they elaborate the functioning of each method.
+Furthermore, they elaborate the functioning [?] of each method.
 Thus it is highly recommended as the next step from this tutorial to leap around in the documentation of Scikit-learn .
 Lastly, as with all machine learning methods, there exist various tutorial videos that can be used to solidify or even further your understanding.
 This tutorial has laid the foundation for any new users to continue their exploration and learning process of the SVM.
 Hopefully, from now on there can be more research using the power of SVM in psychology.

 References